I want to create a room with a cathedral ceiling. How do I do this?

 To create a cathedral ceiling

-Open an existing Chief Architect plan in which you would like to create a cathedral ceiling or select File> New Plan from the menu to create a new plan.
+Open an existing Chief Architect plan in which you would like to create a cathedral ceiling.

-Click the Select Objects arrow tool, then click in an empty space of a room that you would like to have a cathedral ceiling to select it.
+Click the Select Objects arrow tool, then click in an empty space of a room to select it.

 With the room selected, click the Open Object edit button, and on the Structure panel of the Room Specification dialog, uncheck Ceiling Over This Room, then click OK.